mridang/dashclock-owninfo/README.md

 dashclock-owninfo
 =================

-A Dashclock plugin that displays information about the phone's owner.
+A Dashclock plugin that displays information about the owner\'s name and email address.